ysassmann/lab-dict-sets-tuple-en/README.md

 ## Deliverables

-- `challenge-1.ipynb`, `challenge-2.ipynb`, and `challenge-3.ipynb` with your responses to each of the exercises.
+- `challenges.ipynb` with your responses to each of the exercises.

 ## Submission